 In order to obtain a glider pilot’s license you need to be in good health with no medical conditions that would interfere with flying.
-You are welcome to come out to the Saratoga Soaring Association hangar at the airport to see what soaring is all about and decide if you are interested in joining.
+You are welcome to come out to the Saratoga Soaring Association hangar at the airport to see what soaring is all about.
 Flight operations are conducted almost every weekend (weather permitting) April through November.
-The club has a Pawnee tow plane, and two training gliders for use of its members.
+The club has a Pawnee tow plane.
 The club also has a spacious all metal hanger in which to store all our aircraft and protect them from inclement weather.
 The Saratoga County Airport is about 3 miles southwest of Saratoga Springs, New York on Geyser Road, 3 miles west to Route 50 and the Saratoga Performing Arts Center (SPAC).
 Listed below are several ways to start soaring and join the club.

 CLUB DUES: All active members pay monthly club dues, which cover insurance, maintenance, other club expenses.
 Dues vary each year depending on club expenses and the number of members.
 In addition, membership in the Soaring Society of America (which includes the monthly magazine Soaring) is required in order to be covered by the group insurance policy.

 TOW FEES start at $15 for pattern tows and increase depending on altitude.
 Members are billed for tows on a monthly basis.